HoodedKupo/Directory_Scanner/README.md

 Next call the function and pass a directory name as a command line argument.
 For example "binscan <directoryName>"\
 the program will display the number of each file type if the provided directory exists.\
 Once you're done run "make clean" to remove the executable file.
+## Important Skills
+- Read in and interpret raw file data
+- Accessing system information in linux environment.